 - 1. All graduate students should refer to the general requirements for admission to candidacy in the Graduate Catalog. - 2.
 Any stated deficiencies must be removed and verification of the same submitted in writing to the Dean of the Graduate School by the Chair of the Music Department.
 These deficiencies must be removed prior to admission to candidacy for the Master of Music Degree. - 3.
-All candidates for the Master of Music in Vocal Performance and Pedagogy must have completed undergraduate requirements in vocal dictions, or show competency in IPA transcription tests in English, Italian, Latin, German, and French.
-Transcripts must also show six hours of French and six hours of German.
-Completion of these courses does not count toward the thirty-four hour degree. - 4.
 GRE Requirement: A combined Score of 850 on the verbal and quantitative sections of the GRE or a score of at least 450 on either section and a score of 2.5 on the Writing Assessment of the GRE General Examination is required.
 Departments may exercise discretion for students who score between 800 and 849 on the verbal and quantitative sections of the GRE and have at least a 3.5 undergraduate GPA.